 Issue a written warning.
 If violations continue, work with your unit’s assigned Human Resources Consultant to issue a written warning with this standard language:

 Dear ______, You are being issued this written reprimand for unsatisfactory behavior.
-You have failed to consistently wear your face covering as required by the University’s Administrative Directive on face coverings.
-We have discussed this on ___ number of occasions, most recently in an email dated ______, 2020.
+You have failed to consistently wear your face covering as directed.
+We have discussed this on ___ number of occasions, most recently in an email dated ______.

 Pursue further disciplinary action.
-If the employee continues to violate the Directive, continue to work with the assigned Human Resources Consultant if further disciplinary action is required, up to and including termination.
+If the employee continues to violate the expectation, continue to work with the assigned Human Resources Consultant if further disciplinary action is required, up to and including termination.

 In the case of an employee who willfully refuses to properly wear a face covering (regardless of whether the employee has received any prior discipline identified above), the supervisor should ask the employee to leave the work area and immediately contact the department’s Human Resources Consultant.
 The Human Resources Consultant will work with the employee to evaluate the situation and determine whether discipline is appropriate.

 Generally, the University will deal with an employee who willfully refuses to wear a face covering in the same way it deals with employees who willfully refuse to comply with University safety rules or who engage in harmful or dangerous conduct.
-Unless otherwise prohibited by law, employees refusing to wear a face covering will be asked to leave campus.
-Any time away from work because an employee refuses to wear a face covering will be unpaid and employees who continue to refuse to comply with the directive may be subject to discipline, up to and including immediate termination of employment.
+Unless otherwise prohibited by law, employees refusing to wear a face covering will be asked to leave the worksite.
+Any time away from work because an employee refuses to wear a face covering will be unpaid and employees who continue to refuse may be subject to discipline, up to and including immediate termination of employment.